The King of Fighters 2000: Development

-Release and related media
+Release

-The game's arcade version was released on July 26, 2000, for the MVS Circuit Board.
+The game's arcade version was released on July 26, 2000, for the Neo Geo MVS arcade system.
 The game was then ported to the Neo Geo and released on December 21 of that year.
 The Sega Dreamcast port was released on August 8, 2002, while the PlayStation 2 version was made available on November 28 that year.
 The ports included new Striker characters and new backgrounds.
 For the North American version, the game was not available to the public until 2003 and released the PlayStation 2 game alongside The King of Fighters 2001 was one of the first games published by SNK Playmore USA.
 There has been censorship, including the removal of Whip's gun and the movement of Mai Shiranui's cleavage.
 The Neo-Geo and Sega Dreamcast versions of the game were included in The King of Fighters NESTS Hen, a compilation released for the Sony PlayStation 2 in Japan.
 The PlayStation 2 version was re-released on May 3, 2016, for the PlayStation 4 through the PlayStation Network.
-The game was later released on the Nintendo Switch through the Nintendo eShop service on August 10, 2017.
+Hamster Corporation re-released the game as part of their ACA Neo Geo series for the PlayStation 4, Xbox One, Nintendo Switch, Windows, Android and iOS.

 An audio drama CD was released by Scitron Digital Contents on September 20, 2000.
 It features two storylines: one exploring the first encounter between K' and Kula Diamond; the second story focuses on Athena Asamiya as she meets rivals in an airport.
 Series' writer Akihiko Ureshino wrote two light novels published by Kadokawa Shoten.
 The first novel, Strikers Strike Back, acts as a self-parody of the game's storyline and was released on February 19, 2001.
 The second novel, Icicle Doll, was released on December 20 the same year and features a more serious storyline.